Decripto-org/crypto-scam-blacklist/README.md

 1. Open uBlock Origin's dashboard by clicking on the uBlock Origin icon in your browser, then click on the "Dashboard" button (the a gear icon).
 2. Navigate to the "Filter lists" tab.
 3. At the bottom of the page, find the "Custom" section.
-4. Check the box for "Import..." and paste the URL of the `crypto_scam_blocklist.txt` file from this repository.
+4. Check the box for "Import..." and paste this URL for the blacklist:
 	```
 	https://raw.githubusercontent.com/Decripto-org/crypto-scam-blacklist/main/crypto_scam_blocklist.txt
 	```
-5. Click "Apply changes" to update your filter lists.
+5. Click "Apply changes" to update your filter lists in the top left corner.

 ## Contributing